takenet/blip-plugin-sample/README.md

 # BLiP plugin

-BLiP plugin it's an technology agnostic way to plug unnoficial features to enhance the portal capabilities.
+BLiP plugin it's a technology-agnostic way to plug unnoficial features to enhance the portal capabilities.

 This project aims to give the initial skill needed to develop and build your own plugins.